Why this option is important

 Understanding the “Before and After” election

-Whereas the “Between” election set the schedule to have a continues period for “on” in the single day, the “Before and After” election is the opposite of “Between”.
+Whereas the “Between” election sets the schedule to have a continuous “on” period in the single day, the “Before and After” election is the opposite of “Between”.
 If you want the schedule to be active during the transition of one day to another, this elections configures an “off” time to be a continuous period of the single day.

 Because the portal looks at the schedule as a single 24 hour period, you cannot elect the Before time to be PM, and the After time to be AM.
 If the Before time is PM and After AM, the schedule will be nullified.
 Be sure to consider the day as a 24 hour period.

-If your objective is to schedule a schedule to be off during the day time hours, but active overnight into the morning of the next day, you would select the “Between and After” schedule option.
+If your objective is to schedule a sensor or Rule to be off during the day time hours, but active overnight into the morning of the next day, you would select the “Before and After” schedule option.

 Notification not active: 8 AM until 6 PM the same day